-In <i>Ex Captivitate Salus</i>, or <i>Deliverance from Captivity</i>, Schmitt considers a range of issues relating to history and political theory as well as recent events, including the Nazi defeat and the new emerging Cold War.
-Schmitt often urged his readers to view the book as though ?it were a series of letters personally directed to each of them.
-Hence there is a decidedly personal dimension to the text as Schmitt expresses his thoughts on his own career trajectory with some pathos, at the same time he is at pains to emphasise that ‘this is not romantic or heroic prison literature’.
+In <i>Ex Captivitate Salus</i>, or <i>Deliverance from Captivity</i>, Schmitt considers a range of issues relating to history and political theory as well as recent events, including the Nazi defeat and the newly emerging Cold War.
+Schmitt often urged his readers to view the book as though it were a series of letters personally directed to each one of them.
+Hence there is a decidedly personal dimension to the text, as Schmitt expresses his thoughts on his own career trajectory with some pathos, while at the same time emphasising that “this is not romantic or heroic prison literature.”

 This reflective work sheds new light on Schmitt’s thought and personal situation at the beginning of a period of exile from public life that only ended with his death in 1985.
-It will be of great value to the many students and scholars in political theory and law who continue to study and appreciate this seminal theorist of the 20th century.
+It will be of great value to the many students and scholars in political theory and law who continue to study and appreciate this seminal theorist of the twentieth century.